The Sulkan

 Magic Wellspring

-Unlike most Intalli, the sulkan lack any particularly flashy magical abilities.
-What they do have is magic itself- and a lot of it.
-Sulkan have the strongest pulsars out of any other species and are naturally inclined towards spellcasting of all types.
-It would take the most dire situation for a sulkan to run out of magic.
+Unlike most intalli, the sulkan lack distinguishing inherent magical ability.
+What they do possess is magic itself.
+The sulkan possess the strongest pulsars out of any other species, carrying enough magic for several other intalli combined.
+Additionally, they have a natural disposition for spellcasting of all forms, allowing them to learn new spells quickly and master them just as fast.
+It would take only the most dire of situations for a sulkan to run out of magic.

 Ecology and Behavior